iSoc-Devs/Ghostea/PreWorkshopGuide.md

         Using Tech in other disciplines
     </summary>

 If you're working on your dissertation.
-Come with notes and thoughts about how you work
+Come with notes and thoughts about the challenges in capturing qualitative and quantitative data.

 </details>